 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Crystalline silica has been classified as a lung carcinogen.
 OSHA issued its final rules for controlling worker exposure to crystalline silica on March 23, 2016.
 The specific OSHA regulation is 29CFR1926.1153 (Construction Standard) and 29CFR1910.1053 (General Industry/Marine).
-Sampling of workers that handle sand (silica) such as concrete mixing, paving, gravestones, countertops, marble products, sandblasting, oil & gas fracking, crushed stone products all require air sampling of workers to define exposure and the need for engineering controls or respiratory protection.
+A sampling of workers that handle sand (silica) such as concrete mixing, paving, gravestones, countertops, marble products, sandblasting, oil and gas fracking, crushed stone products all require air sampling of workers to define exposure and the need for engineering controls or respiratory protection.

 Although silica is one of the more common elements on earth, it’s the crystalline form of silica that can cause serious damage to the lungs—and even be fatal.
 The lung condition is called silicosis.
 The crystalline silica scars the lungs and such scarring becomes progressive—conceivably leading to further lung damage, tuberculosis, and lung cancer.
 OSHA has set the Permissible Exposure Limit (PEL) at 50 micrograms per cubic meter (50 ug/m3) and the action level at 25 ug/m3.
 There are 3 species of crystalline silica: Alpha Quartz, Tridymite, and Cristobalite.
 Under the new OSHA regulations, all 3 are treated equally—Same PEL.

-Formerly the PEL was based on a formula where the increase in percent of silica decreased the allowable PEL.
+Formerly the PEL was based on a formula where the increase in the percent of silica decreased the allowable PEL.
 This could be quite confusing to interpret.

-Sampling for the forms of silica that cause disease (alpha quartz, crystobilite, and tridymite) involves the use of a respirable dust cyclone and a filter to capture the airborne particulates.
+Sampling for the forms of silica that cause disease (alpha quartz, cristobalite, and tridymite) involves the use of a respirable dust cyclone and a filter to capture the airborne particulates.
 The current use of a respirable dust cyclone that samples at 1.7 liters per minute (LPM) is not sensitive enough to reach the OSHA action level when sampling for an 8-hour time-weighted average.
-For an accurate sample, a respirable dust cyclone that samples at 2.4 LPM or greater is recommended for full shift sampling.
+For an accurate sample, a respirable dust cyclone that samples at 2.4 LPM or greater is recommended for full-shift sampling.

-Also note that there are alternate methods of sampling but they should be performed by a properly equipped and knowledgeable Industrial Hygienist.
+Also, note that there are alternate methods of sampling but they should be performed by a properly equipped and knowledgeable Industrial Hygienist.
 The use of Objective Data for silica is allowed where past sampling of similar tasks showed exposure below the Action Level.